MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 This article describes the errors that might occur when you deploy or use Azure Monitor SCOM Managed Instance (preview) and how to resolve them.

-## Scenario : SCOM Managed Instance (preview) creation/deployment
+## Scenario: SCOM Managed Instance (preview) creation/deployment

 ### General troubleshooting

 1. Ensure all the prerequisites are met.
 Creation issues may arise due to improper/incomplete prerequisites.
 2. Ensure you read/check the error message carefully.
 The error messages capture the issue/error in creation.
 3. Check the **SCOM Setup logs** link provided in the error message.
 Select the link to download the SCOM setup logs.
-4. If you are unable to identify the issue with the above steps, login to  the VMSS instance and check the logs under *C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\1.0.66*, which helps you identify the issue.
+4. If you're unable to identify the issue with the above steps, login to  the Virtual Machine Scale Sets instance and check the logs under *C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\1.0.66*, which helps you identify the issue.
-5. If the issue persists, raise a support ticket with all relevant details [`correlation-id`, `subscription-id`, etc.].
+5. If the issue persists, raise a support ticket with all relevant details [`correlation-id`, `subscription-id`, etc].

 ### Issue: Resource group `%ResourceGroupName%` is managed by other Azure resource